jadej2134/sep10-freedom-project/blog/entry04.md

 * Responsive Mixins -> Mixins that allows you to define different styles for each screen size.
 * Form control mixins -> In Bulma, the form controls are an essential part of the framework.
 They comprise each element and they each do something different but help any page.
 * Extends -> To avoid the repetition, Bulma uses the @extend rule to share code.
 This rule tells Sass that one selector should inherit the styles of another.
+These sections each can help you learn more about how you can improve any page/website you design by improving code and helping you make your website look better.

 ## Skills

+Skills do not have to be hard-core using what I´ve learned in class I can combine it with what I´ve learned on Bulma and SASS but taking it slowly and beggining with steps I already understand perfectly then moving onto new and different steps.